gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

   Goroutine 4611 - User: /vagrant/example/server/metrics.go:113 main.(*Metrics).CountS (0x703948)
   Goroutine 4612 - User: /vagrant/example/server/metrics.go:113 main.(*Metrics).CountS (0x703948)
   Goroutine 4613 - User: /vagrant/example/server/metrics.go:113 main.(*Metrics).CountS (0x703948)
 ```

-*Unfortunately, in a real case scenario, the list can be so big, it doesn't even fit into terminal's scroll buffer.
+Unfortunately, in a real case scenario, the list can be so big, it doesn't even fit into terminal's scroll buffer.
 Remember that the server spawns a goroutine for each incoming request, so “goroutines” command has shown us a list of almost a million items.
-Let's pretend that we faced exactly this, and think of a way to work through this situation.*
+Let's pretend that we faced exactly this and think of a way to work through this situation.

-We can run Delve in the "headless" mode to interact with the debugger via its [JSON-RPC API](https://github.com/derekparker/delve/tree/master/Documentation/api).
+Delve allows running it in the "headless" mode and interact with the debugger via [JSON-RPC API](https://github.com/derekparker/delve/tree/master/Documentation/api).

-Run the same `dlv core` command as we previously did, but this time specify that we need to start Delve’s API server:
+Run the same `dlv core` command as we just did, but this time specify that we want starting Delve’s API server:

 ```
 $ dlv core example/server/server core.1628 --listen :44441 --headless --log